Million Dollar Fish: A Rare and Valuable Species

 Apart from their size and coloration, Million Dollar Fish are distinguished by several other remarkable physical characteristics.
 One of their most striking features is their large, expressive eyes.
 These eyes are often described as “dragon eyes” due to their iridescent golden color and piercing gaze.
 The fish also possess a pair of barbels, or sensory organs, that extend from their lower jaw.
 These barbels are used to detect prey and navigate their surroundings.

-See also Endangered Plants In Nc
+See also Common Plants In Ecuador

 Habitat and Distribution